amio-io/amio-chat-sdk-web/README.md

   - **image_url** - Optional.
 URL of an image that would be used as a button icon.

-When user clicks on of the Quick Reply buttons, use [messages.send(content, metadata)](#messagessendcontent-metadata) function to notify Amio Chat server (or use shortcut [messages.sendQuickReply(text, quickReplyPayload, metadata)](#messagessendquickreplytext-quickreplypayload-metadata)).
+When user clicks on one of the Quick Reply buttons, use [messages.send(content, metadata)](#messagessendcontent-metadata) function to notify Amio Chat server (or use shortcut [messages.sendQuickReply(text, quickReplyPayload, metadata)](#messagessendquickreplytext-quickreplypayload-metadata)).
 The `content` must be a text message with Quick Reply's title as a `payload` and `quick_reply` field with Quick Reply's `payload`:

 ```json
 {
 "content": {